 Depressed states directly affect human physiology by causing:

 More on Activities for Seniors Citizens and Alzheimer’s Disease Prevention…

-Activities for senior citizen centers, such as beginner guitar lessons, are meant to furnish the older mind with positive and satisfying stimulation that contributes to a healthier lifestyle.
-Before the invention of MRI’s and CAT’s, scientists thought the brain was incapable of changing after a certain age.
+Activities for senior citizens… such as beginner guitar lessons… furnish the older mind with positive and satisfying stimulation.
+That contributes to a healthier lifestyle.
+Before the invention of MRI’s and CAT’s, scientists thought… the brain was incapable of changing after a certain age.

 More on Beginner Guitar Lessons